vkvvishwakarma/appium-webdriverio-cucumber/README.md

  1. JAVA_HOME should be set
  1. ANDROID_HOME should be set
 ```
-First clone the repository in seperate directory using following url
+First clone the repository in separate directory using following url
 ```
 git@github.com:vkvvishwakarma/appium-webdriverio-cucumber.git
 ```